werksjan/Sec.SE-auto-comments/auto-comments.md

 This question contains a hidden link in punctuation.
 It is spam and should be flagged by ***clicking the "flag" link*** instead of [voting to close](http://meta.stackoverflow.com/a/295725/4174897)!

 ###[Q] Ask good!
 Please see [ask] and [The perfect question](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/).
+With better questions, you are more likely to receive better answers faster.
+Thanks!

 ###[Q] Many formatting issues
 Take a moment to read through the [editing help](//$SITEURL$/editing-help) in the help center.
 Formatting on $SITENAME$ is different than other sites.
 The better your post looks, the easier it is for others to read and understand it.